 In addition to the FAFSA, students will continue the financial aid application process through the Student Aid InterNet Technology (SAINT) Student online portal system.
 This system allows the student to determine their own federal aid packaging according to their program of study, grade level and financial need data.
 Information regarding completing SAINT Student, as well as priority funding deadlines, can be found at bryanhealthcollege.edu/saint.
 Students should apply for financial aid before the start of the term.
+Upon special circumstances, students will be allowed to apply for financial aid up to go days after the start of the term.

-A student must be in good academic standing to be eligible to receive aid for that semester.
+A student must be in good academic standing and be enrolled for a minimum of six credit hours (fall, spring and summer) to be eligible to receive Federal Student loans for that semester.